ncsa/Delta_doc/docs/source/user_guide/ood/desktop.rst

       :alt: Open OnDemand My Interactive Sessions screen showing the Desktop session status: "Your session is currently starting...Please be patient as this process can take a few minutes."
       :width: 500

 #.
-Once your session has started, click **Connect to Desktop** to launch your JupyterLab environment.
+Once your session has started, click **Connect to Desktop** to launch your Desktop environment.
 Note, this may take a few minutes.

    .. figure:: ../images/ood/desktop-connect.png
-      :alt: Open OnDemand My Interactive Sessions screen showing the Desktop session with the Connect to VS Code button.
+      :alt: Open OnDemand My Interactive Sessions screen showing the Desktop session with the Connect to Desktop button.
       :width: 500

 #.
-You are now in your VS Code environment on Delta.
+You are now in your Desktop environment on Delta.
 You can view the time remaining on your interactive sessions by clicking **My Interactive Sessions** in the Open OnDemand dashboard.

    .. figure:: ../images/ood/ood-interactive-sessions-button.png
       :alt: Open OnDemand options at top of window with the My Interactive Sessions button highlighted.